Thursday, May 17 - Saturday, May 19, 2018

 |5:00||Recap, Looking Forward, Adjourn||5:00||Adjourn|

-The fee is $600.
-A US government employee rate of $400 and student rate of $200 is available.
+The fee is $2,500.
+Up to five (5) graduate students may enroll at a fee of $1,200 (registered MS and PhD).
+US Government rate: $1,900 (FDA and NIH employees only).
 The registration fee includes printed and electronic copies of all course materials.
 Continental breakfasts, lunches and break-time refreshments during the course are included.

 The course will be held at: